Root numbers and Selmer groups for the Jacobian varieties of Fermat curves: Introduction

-\end{thm} This is the dimension part of Theorem \ref{Selmer} where the explicit structure of the Selmer groups $\Sel\left({J_{r,s,t;\delta}}_{/K},\Pi\right)$ are given in terms of generators of $R^\times/R^{\times p}$.
+\end{thm} These dimension formulae are established in Theorem \ref{Selmer} and the notaion $B$ is as that there.
+Moreover, the explicit structure of the Selmer groups are given in terms of generators of $R^\times/R^{\times p}$ there.
 These dimension formulae are compatible with those in \cite[Proposition 4.1]{Gro-Roh78} for the case $\delta=1$ as expected (although there is a sign error in the second formula of \cite[Proposition 4.1]{Gro-Roh78} ).

 In the final section, we note that under the condition of Theorem \ref{parity-intro}, the explicit structures of the Selmer group $\Sel\left({J_{r,s,t;\delta}}_{/K},\Pi\right)$ are determined.
-Comparing the dimension formulae of Selmer groups in Theorem \ref{Selmer-intro} with the formulae for root numbers in Theorem \ref{root-number} and noting Corollary \ref{selmer-rank} that it is straight-forward to verify the parity conjecture Theorem \ref{parity-intro}.
+Comparing the dimension formulae of Selmer groups in Theorem \ref{Selmer-intro} with the formulae for root numbers in Theorem \ref{root-number} and noting Corollary \ref{selmer-rank} that

+we verify the parity conjecture Theorem \ref{parity-intro}.
+By an variant \cite{Delang56} of Ikehara's Tauberian theorem, we also give the asymptotic lower bound for the number of Fermat Jabobians for which the parity conjecture (\ref{pc}) holds.

 {\bf Acknowledgements.} The author would like to thank Professor Georges Gras, Benedict Gross for helpful communications.
-Professor Georges Gras pointed the author to the Vandiver's conjecture and kindly sended his article \cite{Gras18} on this subject, and his communication brought the author to improve the bound of the Selmer groups under the Vandiver's conjecture.